Navigating FSLR Stock: First Solar Inc. Journey

 Analysts’ Ratings For First Solar Inc.

-As of right now, 15 analysts are rating First Solar Inc. as a BUY, 3 of the polled analysts branded the stock as an OVERWEIGHT, 10 analysts are recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 analyst is rating the stock as SELL.
+As of right now, 12 analysts are rating First Solar Inc. as a BUY, 3 of the polled analysts branded the stock as an OVERWEIGHT, 12 analysts are recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 2 analysts are rating the stock as SELL.

 Moving average and trading volume data